Definitions and interpretation

 Any applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK;

 Foundervine CIC, a company incorporated in England and Wales with registered number 11173778 whose registered office is at 11 Thrang Brow, Chapel Stile, Ambleside, England, LA22 9JN;;

 the Privacy and Electronic Communications (EC Directive) Regulations 2003 as amended by the Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011;

 User or you

-any third party that accesses the Website and is not either (i) employed by Foundervine CIC and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Foundervine CIC and accessing the Website in connection with the provision of such services; and
+any third party that accesses the Website or application and is not either (i) employed by Foundervine CIC and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Foundervine CIC and accessing the Website in connection with the provision of such services; and

 the singular includes the plural and vice versa;

 a reference to a person includes firms, companies, government entities, trusts and partnerships;